-Madeline is a 10th grader at Johnston County Early College Academy.
+Madeline is an 11th grader at Johnston County Early College Academy.
 She had a robotics class in middle school, but has expanded her engineering knowledge being part of JCECA's STEM track.
 In her downtime, Madeline enjoys baking, arts & crafts and playing piano.
 Since 5th grade, she has wanted to be an architect.
 Her goal is to attend MIT or Cornell University to major in architecture.
 She's looking forward to helping the team in the engineering process and with 3D printing.

 Sloan M. - Student